beegee-tokyo/SX126x-Arduino/README.md

  * When set to 0 the application uses always the base channel */
 #define DO_CHANNEL_SWITCH 0

+/**@brief Channel to be used if we are talking to a single channel gateway
+ * Check the file CHANNELS.MD to find out which channel corresponds to which frequency
+ * in a specific region
+ * Defaults to channel 0
+ */
+#define GATEWAY_SINGLE_CHANNEL 0

+/**@brief Datarate to be used if we are talking to a single channel gateway
+ * Check the file Region.h to find out which datarate corresponds to which SF
+ * and bandwidth in a specific region
+ * Defaults to channel DR_3
+ */
+#define GATEWAY_SINGLE_DATARATE DR_3

 /**@brief Define activation procedure here
  * More information https://www.thethingsnetwork.org/forum/t/what-is-the-difference-between-otaa-and-abp-devices/2723